“Without people, a forest of cherries in full bloom is not pretty, just something to be afraid of.”

 In Under the Blossoming Cherry Trees the mountain bandit’s blind devotion to the beautiful woman he serves mirrors a soldier’s dedication to empire.
 He commits himself fully to satisfying her debased desires and in turn, he squanders his humanity and begins to resemble a monster.
 These ideas are further enforced by the cherry tree blossoms that are commonly associated with the death of samurai and soldiers.
 The cherry flowers brief existence, which consists of a cluster of bright blooms that only survive for a few months before they fall to the ground and die, resemble the transitory nature of young men at war who die in mass while fighting for their life.

 Shinoda’s film avoids typical horror movie tropes in favor of psychological dread and startling imagery that unnerves and arouses the senses.
-The cascading cherry blossoms create moments of breath-taking beauty, including an unforgettable scene involving traveling priests who appear to go mad while the bandit watches in disbelief, but they are short-lived.
-Replaced by acts of sadism and grotesque shots of decapitated heads as they rot on the bone.
+The cascading cherry blossoms create moments of breath-taking beauty, including an unforgettable scene involving traveling priests who appear to go mad while the bandit watches in disbelief.
+But these moments are short-lived and replaced by acts of sadism and grotesque shots of decapitated heads as the flesh rots on the skull.
 Despite these macabre flourishes, Under the Blossoming Cherry Trees is probably best enjoyed as an evocative mood piece instead of a traditional horror film.